bidyashish/bidyashish.com/content/about/index.md

 My Specialties include quickly learning new skills and programming languages, problem-solving, responsive design principles, mobile-first approach, web apps optimization with respect to performance and code quality.
 I believe in constant improvements.

-I am currently working at the Design team at [Ultradata](https://www.ultradata.com.au/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I am currently working at the Innovation team at [Ultradata](https://www.ultradata.com.au/) where I work on a wide variety of interesting and meaningful projects on a daily basis.

 Here are a few technologies I've been working with recently: